yssfklc/dashboard-app/README.md

 # lonca-app
 This app includes one line chart and one table and the pictures and a video are added below.
 - This app is developed using MERN and Material UI library.
+- Error handling cases needs to be added.

 https://github.com/yssfklc/lonca-app/assets/121329421/0ddac52e-151a-439d-b60e-38921e27748e